- 1 Meiosis I

 In meiosis I, homologous chromosomes are separated into two cells such that there is one chromosome (consisting of two chromatids) per chromosome pair in each daughter cell, i.e. two chromosomes total.

 Prior to prophase, chromosomes replicate to form sister chromatids.
 There are initially four chromatids (c) and two chromosomes (n) for each of the 23 chromosome pairs (4c, 2n).
 The nuclear envelope disintegrates and the chromosomes begin to condense.
-Spindle fibres appear which are important for successful division of the chromosomes.
+Spindle fibres appear which are important for the successful division of the chromosomes.

 To further increase genetic diversity, homologous chromosomes exchange small parts of themselves, such that one chromosome contains both maternal and paternal DNA.
 This process is known as crossing over, and the points at which this occurs on a chromosome are referred to as chiasmata.

-Spindle fibres attach to the chromosomes at a points along the chromosomes called centromeres.
+Spindle fibres attach to the chromosomes at points along the chromosomes called centromeres.
 While this is happening, the chromosomes continue to condense.

 Telophase I and Cytokinesis I

 During telophase I, the nuclear envelope reforms and spindle fibres disappear.
-In cytokinesis I, the cytoplasm and cell divides resulting in two cells that are technically haploid – there is one chromosome and two chromatids for each chromosome (2c, n).
+In cytokinesis I, the cytoplasm and cell divide resulting in two cells that are technically haploid – there is one chromosome and two chromatids for each chromosome (2c, n).